ncatlab/nlab-content/pages/10485.md

 ## Group cohomology theory for SPT phases

-Recently, it was shown that the bosonic SPT orders are described by [[group cohomology]] theory: d+1D SPT states with on-site symmetry G are labeled by the elements in group cohomology class $H^{d+1} [G, U(1)]$.
-It was also shown that the fermionic SPT orders are described by group super-cohomology theory.
+Recently, it was shown that the bosonic SPT orders are described by [[group cohomology]] theory: **d+1D SPT states with on-site symmetry G are labeled by the elements in group cohomology class $H^{d+1} [G, U(1)]$.** It was also shown that the fermionic SPT orders are described by group super-cohomology theory.

 So the group (super-)cohomology theory may allow us to classify all SPT orders even for interacting systems, which include interacting topological insulator/superconductor.

 ## SPT phases in free fermion systems

-Free fermion system can also have non-trivial SPT phases, such as topological insulators and topological superconductors.
+Free fermion system can also have non-trivial SPT phases, such as [[topological insulator]]s and topological superconductors.
 Those free fermion SPT phases are classified by K-theory.

 ## Literature